iqtree/iqtree2/terrace/README.md

 Here are additional options to output more information:

-__-g_print__    Write all generated species-trees into a file.
+>__-g_print__    Write all generated species-trees into a file.
     WARNING: There might be millions of trees!
 Use the next option to set the limit on the number of trees to be written into a file.
     NOTE: The program will continue generation, but will stop writing trees.
     WARNING: Do not use summary statistics just on a fraction of trees!
 Due to construction, consequetive trees have more similar tree topologies.

-__-g_print_lim NUM__    Limit on the number of species-trees to be written to a file
+>__-g_print_lim NUM__    Limit on the number of species-trees to be written to a file
-__-g_print_induced__    Write induced partition subtrees
+>__-g_print_induced__    Write induced partition subtrees
-__-g_print_m__  Write corresponding presence-absence matrix
+>__-g_print_m__  Write corresponding presence-absence matrix

 * __Additional Analyses__:

-    __Backward approach__ Due to complexity there might be cases, when Gentrius fails to generate any species-tree.
+    * __Backward approach__ Due to complexity there might be cases, when Gentrius fails to generate any species-tree.
 In this case one can try to generate species-trees using backward approach: remove NUM of leaves, generate species-trees by re-inserting these removed leaves.
 This technique cannot guarantee generating all species-trees compatible with a set of subtrees.
 However, by using this approach on simulated datasets it was possible to generate millions of species-trees for complex examples.

-    To use backward approach use: __-g_rm_leaves NUM__
+    >__-g_rm_leaves NUM__   To use backward approach

-    __Test set of species-trees__ It is also possible to check, if some species-trees from a query set have identical set of subtrees as a representative species-tree (if they belong to the same phylogenetic terrace).
+    * __Test set of species-trees__ It is also possible to check, if some species-trees from a query set have identical set of subtrees as a representative species-tree (if they belong to the same phylogenetic terrace).

-    To perform such a test use: __-g_query FILE__
+    >__-g_query FILE__  To perform check for a set of species-trees

 User support